Register a Company in Kenya — Done Right, Done Fast

 Step 1 — Plan your structure and banking readiness

-Decide ownership structure, directors/signatories, share capital, and prepare bank KYC evidence (proof of address, source of funds, certified IDs for foreign directors).
+Decide the shareholding, directors/signatories, share capital, and prepare KYC early (proof of address, source of funds, certified IDs for foreign directors, etc.).
+This reduces bank back-and-forth after incorporation.

-Step 3 — Prepare and sign incorporation documents
+Step 3 — Generate, sign, and upload incorporation documents (system forms)

 - CR1 — Application for registration